mcervel/AngularStudentProject/README.md

-To fix:
+To do:
-- validation

-The following 2 cases should not be allowed:
-- add new student when the form is empty
-- updating a student with an empty input field
+- validating min and max values for year of study
+- validating JMBAG as a number